32 Children Died In Indonesia Stadium Disaster, Police Chief Sacked - UrduPoint

 "ACAB", an acronym for "all cops are bastards", was sprayed on another wall.

-Indonesian President Joko Widodo ordered compensation for families of the victims to the tune of 50 million rupiah ($3,200) each, a minister said on Monday.
+Indonesian President Joko Widodo ordered compensation for families of the victims of 50 million rupiah ($3,200) each, a minister said on Monday.

-He has also suspended football matches until security improves and announced a probe.

 Mahfud said the task force for the investigation would consist of government and football officials, academics and members of the media.